-It's not bad enough that you get stressed about getting pregnant, but then once you are pregnant, there is the stress that something could go wrong.
+As if it's not bad enough that you get stressed about getting pregnant, but then once you are pregnant, there is the stress that something could go wrong.
 If you're told you have a "blighted ovum," something did go wrong.

 Sometimes, however, while it is not growing, it doesn't miscarry quickly either.
-Then you have to decide if you're going to wait for that to happen or have a procedure to clean out the uterus.
+Then you have to decide if you're going to wait for that to happen or have a procedure to clean out your uterus.
 There are risks to any procedure, but there is also the risk of infection if the uterus does not clean itself out in a reasonable amount of time.